Historian Niall Ferguson’s biography of Henry Kissinger was long in the making; the result is a study in grey.

 Gregor Muller employs a French adventurer to portray early colonists and French administrators confronting the realities of Cambodia.

 Among the historical thicket of Brit-led charity jamborees, one charity event is now largely lost in the mists of time: 1979’s Concerts for Kampuchea.

-Material deemed unfit for the news pages of the early Phnom Penh Post found a home in ‘The Gecko’ – renowned for veiled references, unnamed sources, crafty writing and wicked humour.
+Material deemed unfit for the news pages of the early Phnom Penh Post found a home in ‘The Gecko’.

 Richard Flanagan’s The Narrow Road to the Deep North devotes 125 pages to a single day of building a line that cost as many as 100,000 lives.